SmartThingsCommunity/edge-cli-plugin/README.md

   DRIVERID  id of driver to uninstall

 OPTIONS
   -H, --hub=hub                    hub id
-  -h, --help             show CLI help
+  -O, --organization=organization  The organization ID to use for this command -h, --help                       show CLI help
   -p, --profile=profile            [default: default] configuration profile -t, --token=token                the auth token to use --language=language              ISO language code or "NONE" to not specify a language.
 Defaults to the OS locale
 ```

 _See code: [src/commands/edge/drivers/uninstall.ts](https://github.com/SmartThingsCommunity/edge-cli-plugin/blob/v1.5.0/src/commands/edge/drivers/uninstall.ts)_